aromanro/DFTAtom/README.md

 # DFTAtom
 Density Functional Theory in real space, for atoms

-Description will follow soon on https://compphys.go.ro
+Description is on the Computational Physics Blog: https://compphys.go.ro/dft-for-an-atom/

 ### PROGRAM IN ACTION